OpenID Federation 1.0

 Metadata of authorities (intermediate authorities and trust anchors) are put in the federation_entity JSON object which is in the metadata JSON object.

-The OIDC Federation specification defines the following metadata for authorities.
+The OpenID Federation specification defines the following metadata for authorities.

 • federation_fetch_endpoint